 Page is a proud graduate of the University of Florida’s College of Journalism and Communication’s Web Design and Online Communication master’s program.
 Prior to obtaining her master’s degree, Kara graduated summa cum laude from the University of Florida with a B.S. in Advertising and a B.S. in Recreation, Parks and Tourism with a specialization in Event Management.

 Jonathan Pelto is an adjunct instructor focusing on American Government, politics, and strategic communication.

-Following a decade as a member of the Connecticut House of Representatives, where he hold the position of Deputy Majority Leader and Chair of the House Screening (Rules) Committee, Pelto formed Connecticut’s first issue advocacy firm, providing with a wide range of communication services, including polling and message development, earned media, television and radio ads, direct mail, and a variety of tactics aimed at educating, persuading, and mobilizing targeted audiences.
+Following a decade as a member of the Connecticut House of Representatives, where he held the position of Deputy Majority Leader and Chair of the House Screening (Rules) Committee, Pelto formed Connecticut’s first issue advocacy firm, providing a wide range of communication services, including polling and message development, earned media, television and radio ads, direct mail, and a variety of tactics aimed at educating, persuading, and mobilizing targeted audiences.